Ask Pauline a Question

 Take out more cash inside the bank

-A great way to get your hands on more cash, especially if travelling in a country which doesn’t allow you to take out much from the ATM (including, for example, Bali and much of Asia) is to go into the bank if you see that it’s open and withdraw up to $1000 in AUD using your passport.
+A great way to get your hands on more cash, especially if travelling in a country that doesn’t allow you to take out much from the ATM (including, for example, Bali and much of Asia) is to go into the bank if you see that it’s open and withdraw up to $1000 in AUD using your passport.
 This gives you plenty of cash, and you can divide it among you and your family members, and take some immediately to your hotel room so you don’t keep it all in one place.

 Pauline